sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 #### Action elements

-As we have to "reimplement" button and anchor functionality in order to comply with accessibility, we need to consider all native behavior of a native `<button>` and `<anchor>` element.
+Since we have to "reimplement" the button and anchor functionality in order to comply with accessibility, we need to consider all native behavior of a native `<button>` and `<anchor>` element.